Alex Clark

 bits22

-Fintan O’Toole is a columnist with The Irish Times and advising editor of The New York Review of Books.
-He has been awarded the Robert Silvers Prize for Journalism, the Orwell Prize and the European Press Prize.
-His most recent book is We Don’t Know Ourselves: A Personal History of Modern Ireland.
-He is currently working on the official biography of … Read More
+Fintan O’Toole is one of the foremost social and political commentators of his generation, a columnist with The Irish Times, and advising editor of the New York Review of Books.
+His most recent book We Don’t Know Ourselves: A Personal History of Ireland since 1958 was named as Book of the Year in Ireland and as one of the ten … Read More

 Fiachna O’Braonain